 A dwarf evergreen shrub, very different from the species; forms a low spreading mound of short, dense blue-green needles; very hardy and extremely slow growing, ideal for garden detail use and in rock gardens

 Beauvronensis Scotch Pine has bluish-green foliage.
-The needles remain bluish-green through the winter.
+The needles remain bluish-green throughout the winter.
 Neither the flowers nor the fruit are ornamentally significant.
-The rough brown bark is not particularly outstanding.

 Beauvronensis Scotch Pine is a multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.